zmcartor/homestead-guide/source/network/test-networks.rst

 .. code:: Console

-  > eth --private "customChain" --config config.json --genesis genesis.json
+  > exp --private "customChain" --config config.json --genesis genesis.json

 It is possible to use both --config and --genesis.